Prüvit Ketones Review: Better Than Keto Diet?

 This compound was also shown to have an anti-cancer effect in a 2003 clinical trial.

-The inactive ingredients in Pruvit's supplement are shown below:
+The inactive ingredients in Prüvit's supplement are shown below:

-KETO//OS inactive ingredients
+Prüvit Ketones inactive ingredients list

-Caffeine is listed as an inactive ingredient, which we strongly disagree with.
 Caffeine is clinically shown to be a central nervous system stimulant, and we've never before seen this ingredient listed as inactive in any of our hundreds of supplement reviews on Illuminate Health.

 Failing to publish the specific caffeine dose may be unsafe for consumers, because caffeine can cause side effects such as anxiety and heart palpitations at high doses, according to a 1985 population study.